|Nutrition Facts (per serving)|

-The French toast part of the recipe is very simply, eggs, milk, and a little sugar and vanilla.
+The French toast part of the recipe is very simple: eggs, milk, and a little sugar and vanilla.
 The bread itself has so much flavor, so you don't need to spice up the egg mixture.
 Of course, you can spice up the egg mixture if you like.
 Normally, you can find French toast with cinnamon or a little nutmeg.

-Some great additions we like to add to the top of our French toast include powdered sugar, REAL maple syrup, and walnuts.
+Some great additions we like to add to the top of our French toast include powdered sugar, real maple syrup, and walnuts.
 If you don't have any banana bread, you can always use any other kind of quick bread, like a chocolate chip or zucchini bread.
-Either would work wonderfully with this recipe as well!
+Either would work wonderfully with this recipe as well.

 It's important to have your oven at a nice warm temperature of about 250 F. This way while you are cooking the batches of french toast, you can keep the already cooked pieces warm.
 Just place the already cooked pieces on an oven proof plate or pan lined with parchment paper.
 Don't worry, they won't dry out int he short amount of time it should take you to finish cooking the rest of the French toast.

-If you aren't in the mood to make a batch of French toast from scratch in the morning, try making this gingerbread French toast bake or a bananas foster French toast casserole the night before.
-Both are great ways to have the most important meal of the day already prepared before you even wake up!
+If you aren't in the mood to make a batch of French toast from scratch in the morning, try making this gingerbread French toast bake or a Bananas Foster French toast casserole the night before.
+Both are great ways to have the most important meal of the day already prepared before you even wake up.

-- 4 eggs (beaten)
+4 large eggs

-- 3/4 cup whole milk
+3/4 cup whole milk

-- 1 pinch salt
+1 pinch salt

-- 2 teaspoons sugar
+2 teaspoons sugar

-- 1 teaspoon vanilla
+1 teaspoon pure vanilla extract

-- Heat a griddle or a large, heavy bottomed skillet on high heat.
-Spray with non-stick cooking spray or add a tablespoon of butter.
+Heat a griddle or a large, heavy-bottomed skillet on high heat.
+Spray with nonstick cooking spray or add a tablespoon of butter.

-Place the banana bread facing down on the hot griddle, turn the heat to medium low (this helps prevent the french toast from burning or caramelizing too quickly).
+Place the banana bread facing down on the hot griddle, turn the heat to medium-low (this helps prevent the French toast from burning or caramelizing too quickly).
 Cook for about 2 minutes per side.
 Remove and keep warm in a 250 F oven.
 Repeat the cooking with the remaining pieces of banana bread.